 Short-term memory lossYour loved one may struggle with remembering recent information, such as what they ate for lunch that day, where they left something, or what they were about to say.
 They may become repetitive—saying the same things or asking the same questions over and over.

-Social withdrawalSocial isolation during a global pandemic is difficult for everyone.
-For an aging body and brain, it can worsen cognitive decline and risk of dementia.
+Social withdrawalSocial isolation is difficult for everyone, but for an aging body and brain, it can worsen cognitive decline and risk of dementia.
 Older adults who feel isolated or lonely may start to have trouble keeping up with conversations.
 They may stop talking mid-conversation or struggle to find the right words.
 As a result, they often withdraw from social activities and lose touch with friends or family.

 Changes in personality or behaviorA person in the early stages of dementia may experience mental health decline, including mood swings and abrupt personality changes.
 They may show poor judgment or act out of character, often becoming paranoid, confused, fearful, depressed, rude, or easily upset.

 DepressionYou may notice your loved one sleeping or crying a lot more than usual.
 They may feel lonely, sad, depressed, and hopeless.
 And, in their daily life, they aren’t participating in activities they used to love.